pauldmccarthy/win-pytreat/getting_started/03_file_management.md

 `isfile`, `isdir`, and `exists` functions.
 Let's define a silly function which will tell us what a path is:

 ```
-# This function takes an optional keyword
-# argument "existonly", which controls
-# whether the path is only tested for
-# existence.
-We can call it either with
-# or without this argument.
 def whatisit(path, existonly=False):

     print('Does {} exist? {}'.format(path, op.exists(path)))